MicrosoftDocs/SupportArticles-docs/support/system-center/vmm/enable-debug-logging.md

     > [!NOTE]
     > You can find the ETL file in *C:\vmmlogs*.

-6. To convert the trace file, running the following command from a command prompt:
+6. To convert the trace file, run the following command from a command prompt:

     ```console
     Netsh trace convert <filename>